haiwen/seafile/README.markdown

 Internal
 ========

-Seafile's version control model is based on Git, but it's simplified for automatic synchronization doesn't need Git installed to run Seafile.
+Seafile's version control model is based on Git, but it is simplified for automatic synchronization does not need Git installed to run Seafile.
 Each Seafile library behaves like a Git repository.
 It has its own unique history, which consists of a list of commits.
 A commit points to the root of a file system snapshot.
 The snapshot consists of directories and files.
 Files are further divided into blocks for more efficient network transfer and storage usage.